toonMarty/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 This directory contains tasks on pointers, arrays and strings.
 Introductory level. task 0.
 Function that replaces any value with 98. task 1.
-Function that swaps two integers.
+Function that swaps two integers. task 2.
+Function that returns the length of a string.